nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Command: `edit-m`
 - Format: `edit-m <INDEX_NUMBER> b/BIDDER_ID p/PROPERTY_ID v/VENUE d/DATE s/STARTTIME e/ENDTIME`
+> - At least one optional field must be provided.
 > - Edits the meeting at the specified `INDEX_NUMBER`, which refers to the index shown on the displayed meeting list.
 The index must be a positive integer 1, 2, 3...

-More than one parameter can be updated for the existing meeting to be editted.
+💡 Note that the meeting type cannot be modified.
 Example:

 ```